 Wave is triggered by stable air being forced to descend along the lee slope of mountainous terrain.
 The shape of the upwind (luv) slope is largely irrelevant and only the shape of the slope on the downwind side matters.
 (Wave can even be triggered on the downwind side of a completely flat mesa.)

 As a rule of thumb the minimum altitude at which smooth wave lift can be found is usually somewhat below the height of the ridge that triggers it – typically at an altitude of 75%-90% of the local relief (Hertenstein, Riding on Air).
 E.g., the Colorado Front Range drops from ~13,000 ft to ~5,300 ft.
 I.e., the height of the local relief is ~7,700 ft.
 That would mean that smooth wave lift may extend down to somewhere between 11,000 (7700*0.75+5300) and 12,200 ft (7700*0.90+5300).
 Sometimes the secondary and/or tertiary wave will extend to lower altitudes than the primary.
-(A cursory review of Boulder wave flights on OLC seems to indicate smooth wave extending down to approx. 10,500 ft on some occasions.
+(A review of Boulder wave flights on OLC indicates smooth wave extending down to approx. 10,500 ft on some occasions.
 The lowest I have experienced was about 11,000 ft.)

 - Why is Stability Important?